masters3d/swift-evolution/proposals/XXXX-function-builders.md

   // partial result is v0_result
 ```

-The two calls to `p` happen to involve arguments which are also transformed blocks; we'll leave those alone for now, but
+The two calls to `paragraph` happen to involve arguments which are also transformed blocks; we'll leave those alone for now, but
 suffice it to say that they'll also get transformed in time when the type-checker gets around to checking those calls.
 These are just non-assignment expression-statements, so we just lift them into the `Component` type:

 ```swift